swampwitchery/aloha-website/README.md

 #Aloha project
-this is a project to showcase HTML and CASS to build a responsive website as part of the Web Development Program at RED Academy.
+this is a project to showcase HTML and CSS to build a responsive website as part of the Web Development Program at RED Academy.

 ##Skills learned